bolt/docs/docs/fields/html.md

                     autoGrow_onStartup: false
                     uiColor: '#BADA55'
                     autoGrow_minHeight: 300
-                    autoParagraph: false #well prevent paragraph tags from being automatically inserted for new lines
+                    autoParagraph: false #will prevent paragraph tags from being automatically inserted for new lines
                     # The following would remove all the default bolt buttons from the button bar.
 No whitespace in the value allowed.
                     removeButtons : "Bold,Link,Unlink,NumberedList,BulletedList,Italic,Format,Indent,Outdent,RemoveFormat,Maximize"
 ```